 That’s our opinion on the Foursquare website and app.
-To learn more about some other websites with greater numbers of users and reviews, check out our article on the best sites like Foursquare.
-If you’re interested in learning more about how to use Foursquare, check out our step-by-step tutorials on how to use the Foursquare website and how to download and use the Foursquare app.
-If you want to know whether or not Foursquare is free, or want to learn about how Foursquare makes its money, consider reading our article on the potential costs of using Foursquare.
+To learn more about some other websites with greater numbers of users and reviews, check out our article on the best sites like Foursquare (here).
+If you’re interested in learning more about how to use Foursquare, our course has step-by-step tutorials on how to use the Foursquare website and how to download and use the app.

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.